bridgetownrb/bridgetown/bridgetown-website/src/_docs/structure.md

       </td>
       <td>
         <p>
-          This is where you can write custom plugins that will be loaded for use by your site.
+          This is where you'll write custom plugins for your site to use.
           (Third-party plugins are installed as Gems via Bundler.)
+Typically there will be one <code>site_builder.rb</code> superclass, and you will add new builder subclasses to the <code>plugins/builders</code>
+          folder.
+Read all about it in the <a href="/docs/plugins/">Plugins documentation</a>.
         </p>
       </td>
     </tr>